pantheon-systems/documentation/source/content/guides/fastly-pantheon/03-fastly-amazon-s3.md

 anchorid: fastly-amazon-s3
 ---

 This section provides information on integrating your Fastly account on Pantheon with [Amazon S3](https://aws.amazon.com/).
-Amazon S3 is helpful integration solution if you are looking for log storage and/or media storage.
+Amazon S3 can be a good integration solution if you are looking for log storage and/or media storage.

 ## Before You Begin